 Tips to Get You Started

-- Find a Wildlife Refuge Search by Zip Code, by State or Alphabetically.
+- Find a Wildlife Refuge.
+Search by Zip Code, by State or by Refuge Name.
 Once you've decided where you're headed, check out the refuges' helpful Plan Your Visit pages.

 - Most national wildlife refuges don't charge an entrance fee.
 Admission for those sites that do charge a fee generally ranges from $3 to $5, good for an entire carload.
 And some days are fee free!
 An annual pass, permitting entrance to all sites, is also an option.